krzysztofzuraw/blog/src/posts/2016-12-04-aws-transcoder.md

 and after I download its credentials I can create S3 container - I have chosen Ireland because with Frankfurt I have a problem with uploading files to S3.
 After bucket creation, it's time to add policy.
-The policy is basically JSON that tells AWS which user can access given bucket.
+The policy is JSON that tells AWS which user can access given bucket.
 More information about that can be found [here](http://docs.aws.amazon.com/AmazonS3/latest/dev/intro-managing-access-s3-resources.html).
 Adding policy is quite simple from S3 management view: